ingram1107/zettel-notes/lit/@Meyer2005.md

 assignment has less expensive constructor-destructor pair and we are dealing with performance issues, the variable should be defined inside the loop body.

-# Make sure that objects are initialized before they're used
+# Item 4: Make sure that objects are initialized before they're used

 For the C part of the C++, i.e., the built-in types, there is no initialisation guarantee from the language prior to the assignment.
 Note that initialisation